DataMineMarket/DataMine/README.md

 ### Local Tests
 The local tests use Chainlink's [functions toolkit](https://github.com/smartcontractkit/functions-toolkit) to simulate functions executions localy.

-1. Create a file `test/helper/secrets.json`, this will be populated with a local private key.
+1. Create a file `test/helper/secrets.json`, this will be populated with a local private key after running the test command below.
 2. Run `yarn hardhat test` to run the local tests

 ### Staging Tests